jonasoesch/p9/paper.md

 #### Staged animation {#sec:staged-animation}

 Staged animation splits complex animation into multiple steps.
-An animation then interpolates between positions as well as between two colors, might, for example, be split into two animation stages.
+An animation then who interpolates between positions as well as between two colors, might, for example, be split into two animation stages.
 One where the objects move from position a to position b.
 Another, where they change color.

 Heer et al. explicitly recommend the use of staged animation [@Heer-07:animatedtransitions] even though they found only modest benefits.
 In situations where staging led to complex and long animations, the authors found it even detrimental for tracking performance.
 This is also what cognitive load theory would predict because long, uninterrupted multi-stage animation will introduce elements into working memory but not leave the viewer time to organize them into long term memory.
 His working memory will therefore overflow and he will forget what he had seen before.
 This is called the *transient memory effect* [@Wong-12:cognitiveload].

 #### Animation duration

-Multiple authors have observed that making animation slower has a negative effect on readers [@Shanmugasundaram-07:cansmooth, @Baudisch-06:phosphorexplaining]..
+Multiple authors have observed that making animation slower has a negative effect on readers [@Shanmugasundaram-07:cansmooth, @Baudisch-06:phosphorexplaining].
 Others counter that very fast animation might lead to higher error rates [@Heer-07:animatedtransitions].
-This assumption has been refuted by Franconeri et al. [@Franconeri:2010ela] who showed that higher speeds have no impact on tracking performance when the distance between objects stays large enough.
+This assumption has been refuted by Franconeri et al. [@Franconeri-10:trackingmultiple] who showed that higher speeds have no impact on tracking performance when the distance between objects stays large enough.

 #### Direct manipulation {#sec:direct-manipulation}